“THERE IS NO FORCE MORE POWERFUL THAN A WOMAN DETERMINED TO RISE.” -Dorothy Dandridge

 Within no time, Biocon became a fully integrated biopharmaceutical company.
 In 1984 Kiran discovered some new dimensions.
 A research and development team was formed at Biocon that focused on the discovery of novel techniques for the development of solid substrate fermentation.

-1987 brought with itself some new opportunities.
+1987 brought with it some new opportunities.
 Narayanan Vagul of ICICI ventures supported the creation of a venture capital fund of $250,000 for the company.
 The company reached another milestone when it became the first Indian biotech company to receive US funding for proprietary technology in 1989.

 In 1994, Kiran looked forward to establishing a subsidiary of the company that came to be known as Syngene.
 It provided research and development support services on a contractual basis.

-Dr. Kiran’s Better half – John Shaw- A Supportive Husband
+Dr Kiran’s Better half – John Shaw- A Supportive Husband

 A woman with a vision needed a man with a kind heart.
 India’s biotech queen met John Shaw at the headquarters of Madura Coats as the managing director and chairperson of the firm.